A31, Junction A325; 3 minutes

 Parking available onsite

 The Hobo.Co at The Pottery is in a feature-packed Victorian building between two working potteries.
 Peek through the cartwheel windows then enter through huge, thrown-open wooden doors.
 Emily (the self-proclaimed 'speediest baker in the land') bakes cakes and makes soups, toasties and pastries on site; the oven-fresh cheese, chive and cayenne scones and tarragon sausage rolls are spot on.
-Settle in with a fresh-ground cuppa, homemade lemonade or spiced winter berry juice.
+Settle in with a freshly-ground cuppa, an uplifting tea, a homemade lemonade or some spiced winter berry juice.

 You'll find art, yoga and music events and a communal, creative hub vibe here.
 Set off refreshed to hike the Pilgrim's Way or visit 12th-century Farnham Castle.
 Founder Sebastian also runs the quirky Hobo.Co at The Shed (see p358).